MichaelDFlick/OpenHobbyOS/README.md

 * FFmpeg: the multimedia library I will never use
 * TinyGL: OpenGL in a shoebox
 * gears: spinning for the sake of spinning
+* nuklear: immediate-mode GUI without the bloat
+* Qt6: for making my build scripts 10x longer

+---
+## Thanks to :

+ all respective owners of each open source free software used in this project.

+ Thanks to Mark Sordestom for their great effort on the art work

+ Thanks to all people who are willing/and to/or help/helped this project by contributing

+(*this system in the end is open source and used 100% free and open sourced software. at its core its opinionated from linux and any other OS through its unique design. but being opinionated does not mean software does not deserve a respective thanks.*)

 ---